Understanding Full-Spectrum Cannabis: What You Need to Know

 - 3 min read

-Full-spectrum cannabis products contain a wide range of naturally occurring compounds from the cannabis plant, including cannabinoids, terpenes, and other plant components, rather than isolating just one compound like THC.
+Full-spectrum cannabis products contain a wide range of naturally occurring compounds from the cannabis plant.
+These include cannabinoids, terpenes, and other plant components.
+Unlike products that isolate just one compound, like THC, full-spectrum aims to keep the cannabis plant as complete as possible.

 THC (or CBD, depending on the product)